RodneyFinkel/K-Means-Clustering/README.md

 A custom K-means algorithm class is coded to demonstrate how the algorithm is put together from 1st principles

-INSTALLATION Clone repo Navigate to project directory run: pip install -r requirements.txt run the projects with:
+INSTALLATION Clone repo Navigate to project directory run: pip install -r requirements.txt Run the projects with:
 - k_means++_3d.py , can use concurrent.futures library for concurrent fetching from yfinance alternatively uncomment the script below the ThreadPoolExcutor is throttling does occur
 - k_meansSP500_2.py , yfinance is currently problematic with .info attribute/method.
 Workaround is to use USA VPN